-And so even though they've already heard the Word of God.
+So even though they've already heard the Word of God.
 Even though they've already heard the testimony of others who have seen his baptism and miracles.
 Even though they have everything they need to believe.
-They want proof.
-They want results.
+They still want proof.
 They want their own miracles.